 Besides, Sandalsand is a website describing trips back to the 1980’s and any practical advice was out of date years ago for at least some of the posts.

-This article is one of several articles in the Blogging section of this website.
+This article about good blog content is one of several articles in the Blogging section of this website.
 Check out the others.
+Also, have a look at the Norwegian sister, Sandalsand Norge.